mvz/gir_ffi/README.md

 ## Hacking and contributing

+Please feel free to file bugs or send pull requests!

-If you want to help out, have a look at TODO.md, and check the notes in the code (e.g., using `dnote`).
-Feel free to file bugs or send pull requests.
+If you just want to help out but don't know where to start, have a look at TODO.md, and check the notes in the code (e.g., using `dnote`).

-If you want to send pull requests or patches, please:
+If you want to send pull requests or patches, please try to follow these instructions.
+If you get stuck, make a pull request anyway and I'll try to help out.

 * Make sure `rake test` runs without reporting any failures.
 If your code breaks existing stuff, it won't get merged in.